John-trailinghyphon/SPRpy/README.md

 Fresnel calculations are based on MATLAB implementations of the [transfer-matrix-method](https://en.wikipedia.org/wiki/Transfer-matrix_method_(optics)) by [Andreas Dahlin](https://www.adahlin.com/matlab-programs).
 The GUI elements are built using [Plotly Dash](https://dash.plotly.com/).

+To cite this work, please use the following:
+**Andersson, J. (2024).
+SPRpy: GUI analysis methods for MP-SPR measurements[Computer software]. https://doi.org/10.5281/zenodo.13479400**

 ## Installation

 SPRpy is written in Python 3.11.
 It is not yet compatible with python > 3.11 (dependency on package [bottleneck](https://pypi.org/project/Bottleneck/) <= python 3.11), and has not been tested on earlier versions of python (the source code is also available to clone from the [SPRpy github repository](https://github.com/John-trailinghyphon/SPRpy) instead).
 Python 3 releases can be found [here](https://www.python.org/downloads/).
 NOTE: It is recommended to check the box during installation that adds python.exe to the PATH environment variable (or see manual instructions [here](https://datatofish.com/add-python-to-windows-path/)) to allow running SPRpy scripts by double-clicking them in your file explorer.
 Alternatively, SPRpy can be set up as any python project in your favourite IDE.